 Memorable Manitobans: Alexander Jardine Hunter (1868-1940)

 Born at Leith, Ontario in February 1868, he attended the University of Toronto medical school and Knox College (Toronto), graduating in 1899.
-He became a medical missionary for the Presbyterian Home Missionary Society, setting up operations in Teulon, Manitoba in 1902, where he also practiced medicine.
+He became a medical missionary for the Presbyterian Home Missionary Society, setting up operations in Teulon in 1902, where he also practiced medicine.

-In November 1914, he married Georgina Ellen Young.
-They had three children: John A. Hunter, J. Gordon Hunter, and Elizabeth Hunter (wife of L. G. Robinson).
+In November 1914, he married Georgina Ellen Young (1885-1975) and they had three children: John Alexander Hunter (1916-?), James Gordon Hunter (1918-?), and Elizabeth Jean Hunter (1920-?, wife of Leslie George Robinson).
 He learned Ukrainian and translated Ukrainian stories and poems into English, including the poetry of Taras Shevchenko, notably Shevchenko’s Kobzar (1922).
 He studied insects, and a fly (Chilosia hunteri) was named for him.
 He wrote The Work Among the Ukrainians (circa 1922).
 His autobiography A Friendly Adventure: The Story of the United Church Mission among New Canadians at Teulon, Manitoba was published in 1929.
 He was made an Officer of the Order of the British Empire in 1935.

 1911 Canada census, Automated Genealogy.